Vacuum Tube Guitar Amplifier

-This page gives a short description of the vacuum tube audio (guitar) amplifier I built for my undergraduate project at CSULB.
-The amplifier is a close copy of an early Fender amp.
+This page gives a short description of the vacuum tube audio (guitar) amplifier I built for my undergraduate project at CSULB in 1995.
+The amplifier is a close copy of an early Fender Deluxe model AB763 amp.
 It has two input channels, each with volume, bass, treble, and middle (tone) controls.
-The second input channel also has vibrato built in, and has corresponding vibrato speed and intensity controls.
-Both input channels feed into an 80-Watt power section consisting of four 6L6 beam pentode power tubes.
+The second input channel also includes a vibrato circuit, with corresponding vibrato speed and intensity controls.
+While the Fender Deluxe AB763 utilizes two 6V6-GT tubes in the power output section, this design differs in that both input channels feed into an 80-Watt power section consisting of four 6L6 beam pentode power tubes.

 A front view of the amplifier is shown above.
 The four control knobs furthest to the left are for the channel #1 volume, treble, middle, and bass controls.
 The six control knobs in the middle are for the channel #2 volume and tone controls, and the vibrato speed and intensity.